Depression Treatment NYC

 Depression is very real to anyone experiencing it.
 If you or a loved one are currently depressed, then you certainly understand the pain and struggle it takes to make it through the day.
 The good news is that you can find plenty help in New York City.
 And if that professional help is using best practices, there is good reason to believe your (or your loved one's) symptoms can begin to improve within weeks not years.

-Depression is a condition that affects feelings, thoughts, and behaviors.
-Symptoms vary but can include depressed mood, fatigue, inability to concentrate, heavy arms and legs, feelings of worthlessness, guilt, anxiety, insomnia, trouble getting out of bed, hopelessness, anhedonia (nothing is fun or pleasurable), changes in appetite, sex drive, or weight.
+Depression is a condition that makes a person feel very much of the time.
+It affects a depressed person’s feelings, thoughts, and behaviors.
+Symptoms vary but can include feelings of emptiness, fatigue, inability to concentrate, heavy arms and legs, feelings of worthlessness, guilt, anxiety, insomnia, trouble getting out of bed, hopelessness, anhedonia (nothing is fun or pleasurable), changes in appetite, sex drive, or weight.

-The American Psychiatric Association classifies Major Depressive Disorder as a Mood Disorder in the DSM-IV-TR.
-Other mood disorders include Dysthymic Disorder, Cyclothymic Disorder, and Bipolar Disorder (manic-depression).
+The American Psychiatric Association classifies Major Depressive Disorder as a Mood Disorder.
 To receive the diagnosis of Major Depressive Disorder, depressed mood or the loss of interest in pleasurable activities would need to be present, plus at least four of the following symptoms:

 1) weight loss (not due to intentional dieting), weight gain, or a significant increase or decrease in appetite

 2) difficulty sleeping (insomnia), daytime sleepiness, or prolonged nighttime sleep periods (exceeding 10 hours, or significantly more than typical sleep patterns)